akronim/collab-flow/README.md

-The `useAuth()` composable provides a `getToken()` function that safely retrieves a valid access token.
+The `useAuthStore()` Pinia store provides a `getToken()` function that safely retrieves a valid access token.
 It automatically refreshes the token if it's about to expire.